Justparthi/Siloe/README.md

-# 🛍️ ShopSmart - Modern eCommerce Platform
+# 🛍️ Siloe - Modern eCommerce Platform

 Welcome to **ShopSmart**, a full-featured eCommerce platform built with React.js, PostgreSQL, and secured with JWT authentication.
 This application provides a seamless shopping experience with secure payments via Razorpay integration.